revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-8.Assume that I have a text that is "The Apple a Day Keeps the Doctor Away."
+8. Assume that I have a text, "The Apple a Day Keeps the Doctor Away."
 We want to replace one string with another for the one/first two occurrences of "An Apple a Day Keeps the Doctor Away."
 Which technique is used to do this?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If you want to replace one string with an another string use `.replace()` method.
+- If you want to replace one string with another string, use `.replace()` method.
 - Syntax for String `replace()`

 ```python